dmurph/notes/LearningAboutLearning.md

 Success is not necessarily come by being smart.
 Success is passion and persistance.

 ## Chunking
+The accumulation of similar memories, ideas, and processes into one chunk, which can be easily recalled together.
+Example: putting on a coat / getting dressed.
+One just has to recall the chunk instead of every complex motion.

+Small chunks can be joined into large chunks.
+Then larger and larger.
+Best chunks are the ones that are so engrained you don't have to think about connecting them together.

+Like language learning.

+Starting with examples and working out w/ help or the solution, then focus on WHY the next step is there.
+By that, think about how to connect to other chunks.

+### How to make a chunk
+1. Focus completely.
+Turn off distractions.
+2. Understand the idea you're trying to chunk.
+  a.
+Use focused and diffuse if necessary to understand the idea.
+  b.
+Just understanding how a problem was solved doesn't mean you can recall the chunk later.
+Review is important.
+3. You understand and learn when you actually do it yourself.
+4. Repeat and practice with related problems.
+Teaches not only when to USE, but also when NOT to use.
+Lets you learn how to fit chunk into bigger picture.
+5. Practice helps broaden network of neurons accesible to your chunk.

+Learning takes place in 2 ways:
+1. Bottom up chunking process.
+Build & strengthen each chunk.
+How to learn a certain problem solving technique.
+2. Top down process that allows you to see what you're learning, where it fits in - diffuse?

+Context is where both meet.
+WHEN to use problem solving technique.

+Example, skimming the book first for pictures and broad concepts can help give context.
+Learn major parts first.
+Then fill in details.

 # Concusions for myself:
  * Focus on exercises in books, and taking notes, instead of just reading.
  * Implement something instead of just reading about it.
  * Use a timer, encourage focused and diffuse thinking
+ * start with small mini-chunks by practicing small parts
+ * try planning out chunks.